cirrusprime/cirrusprime.github.io/_cpp/inheritance.md

 };
 ```

-where the use of `public` specifies that all public members of the base `Mother` class are public to the derived `Daughter` class.
-All base functions except constructors, destructor, overloaded functions, and friend functions are accessible from within the derived class.
+where the use of `public` specifies that all public members of the base `Mother` and `Father` classes are public to the derived `Daughter` class.
+All base functions except constructors, destructors, overloaded functions, and friend functions are accessible from within the derived classes.  `private` members and member functions of the base class are not accessible to derived classes, but `protected` ones are.

+The default for the *inheritance-specific* access specifier (that is, the `public BaseClass` bit), if not explicitly provided, is `private`.
+This is how it works:

+* `public`
+    * `public` members of the base class become `public` members of the derived class
+    * `protected` members of the base class become `protected` members of the derived class
+    * A base class's `private` members are never accessible directly from a derived class, but can be accessed through calls to the `public` and `protected` members of the base class
+* `protected`
+    * `public` and `protected` members of the base class become `protected` members of the derived class
+* `private`
+    * `public` and `protected` members of the base class become `private` members of the derived class